eugenekim3107/whatnext/backend/README.md

 sudo systemctl enable mongod
 ```

 Ensure Redis-server is running on the EC2 instance.
 It should run automatically upon initalization.
-To check the status of MongoDB:
+To check the status of the Redis-server:
 ```
 systemctl status redis-server.service
 ```